 Because of its size, the cost of looking after such a unique collection of Land Rovers was becoming rather too heavy for the Bashalls to bear.
 It was therefore decided in 1993 to offer 'Friendship' of the Collection to like minded individuals, for a small annual donation.
 So, on Saturday 24th October 1993, the first Open Day (just the one day back then) was held in a field in Dunsfold.

 Gradually, the Collection grew in size and today numbers around ninety vehicles and the Open Day became an Open Weekend when all the vehicles are on display.
 The main aim of the Collection is to preserve some of the more interesting and unusual vehicles from our Land Rover heritage.
 These range from the Series One, through to the Freelander and Evoque.
 It includes many rare prototype, pre-production and one off vehicles.
-As far as we are aware the Dunsfold Collection of Land Rovers is the largest private collection of Land Rovers in the world.
+As far as we are aware the Dunsfold Collection is the largest private collection of Land Rovers in the world.

 Without their support, many of the vehicles in the collection today, would have been lost forever.